-AWeber offers split testing where you can send the same email at three different times of day to measure when you get the most engagement.
+AWeber offers split testing, plus tons of other handy features where you can send the same email at three different times of day to measure when you get the most engagement.
+Plus they have a free trial you can take advantage of before you commit.
 You can send your email during the morning, afternoon, and evening, for instance.
 Or you can get even more specific by testing certain times in the morning, afternoon, or evening — such as early, mid, and late.

 11. Use a Tool that Checks Your Work